 Museums : The Golden Triangle of Art

-The Golden Triangle of Art is the city’s three most prominent museums, located on Passeo del Prado.
+The Golden Triangle of Art describes the city’s three most prominent museums, located on Passeo del Prado.
 Reina Sofia and Thyssen-Bornemisza are on the one side of this beautiful boulevard while the Prado museum is on the other essentially forming a triangle which alone makes a visit to Madrid worthwhile.

 This old hospital building with the addition of an impressive new wing, hosts a great part of Spain’s modern and contemporary art.
 This is a museum where you can see Picasso, Dali and Miro under the same roof.
 Naturally the centerpiece is Picasso’s Guernica.
 This masterpiece, depicts the ruthless bombing of civilians in the Basque town Guernica by dictator Franco and his Nazi allies.
 Monumental in size, it alone occupies a hall and gathers massive crowds